rali-udem/jsRealB/demos/UDregenerator/README.md

     where lang: en|fr
           -sud : use SUD annotation scheme instead of classical UD
           inputFile: path of CONLLU file

+## Test all files in a directory and log results
+    ./testAll.sh lang ud_version
+    where ud_version is the number of the release of UD V2 (default 12)

 ### Useful trick
 To focus on the most frequent warnings such as the *missing* words in the jsRealB lexicon, the output can be *fed* into a Linux filter such as:
  `grep 'not found in English lexicon' | sort | uniq -c | sort -r -n`